 Telephone You can also bring a landline telephone to connect in your room.
-Your room has an allocated phone number, In the future you may be billed for outgoing calls and landline.
+You will need to arrange the line rental directly with BT and you will be responsible for paying the phone bill.
 Internet You can use the free communal Wi-Fi available throughout the building.

 Things to do in the care home We want to help you continue to take part in your favourite hobbies as well as help you to discover new ones.
 In our care home there is a large variety of activities and entertainment that you can enjoy.
 We have an amazing Living Well Team who organise an exciting and varied activities programme for you to choose from.
 There is something for everyone and we encourage you to take part in as many activities as you wish.
-We also encourage you to suggest new activities you would like to do, so we can make sure that living in the care home is as stimulating and enjoyable as it can be.
+We also encourage you to suggest new activities you would like to do, so we can make sure that living in the care home is as stimulating and enjoyable as it can be to enhance your wellbeing.
 Sample activities timetable Here is an idea of some of the activities and entertainment taking place over the course of a week.
-Monday: Music, bingo, hairdressing Tuesday: Word games, relaxation Wednesday: Reminiscence, one to one activities Thursday: Classical and Jewish music, talk Friday: Exercise, hand massage, painting, crafts Saturday: Shul service Sunday: Entertainment The actual activities on offer may change over time and will vary from week to week.
+Monday: Art session, bingo, reading group Tuesday: Toddlers' group, bingo, movies, speaker Wednesday: Holistic therapy, discussion group Thursday: Classical music, cookery session, yoga Friday: Morning exercise, gardening Saturday: Shabbat service Sunday: Live musical entertainment The actual activities on offer may change over time and will vary from week to week.
 There are also many more activities in the programme, which you will be able to choose from each week.
 Our staff Our professional staff are dedicated to giving you support and care, so you can continue to live a full and meaningful life.
 They work hard to make sure your needs and choices are met, and they take great pride in their work.
 Our team are also on hand to help you settle in, making sure you have an easy and smooth move.
 We are proud of the diversity of our staff and our good staff-to-resident ratio.
 Staffing levels There are always care staff in the care home, both day and night.
-During the day there are usually 10 residential care workers, managed by three team leaders.
-During the night there are usually five residential care workers, managed by one team leader.
+During the day there are usually nine residential care workers, managed by three team leaders.
+During the night there are usually six residential care workers, managed by one team leader.
 These staffing levels apply during the week and on weekends, when the care home is fully occupied.
 The staffing levels may be lower when the care home is not at full occupancy.
-The care staff are overseen by a Manager and Care Manager who works during the day with occasional night visits.
-The manager is on call when they are not in the care home.
+The care staff are overseen by a Registered Manager who works during the day with occasional night visits.
+The Registered Manager is on call when they are not in the care home.
 Staff training and qualifications Our staff receive ongoing in-house training to reflect current research and guidelines on good practice, as well as training in the Jewish way of life.